OSGeo/gdal/gdal/doc/source/development/rfc/rfc53_ogr_notnull_default.rst

 for OGR fields.
 NOT NULL constraints are useful to maintain basic data integrity and are handled by most (all?) drivers that have SQL capabilities.
-Default fields values may be used complementary or independantly of NOT NULL constraints to specify the value a field must be assigned to if it is not provided when inserting a feature into the layer.
+Default fields values may be used complementary or independently of NOT NULL constraints to specify the value a field must be assigned to if it is not provided when inserting a feature into the layer.